david-salac/Portable-spreadsheet-generator/README.md

 * Subtracting: (method subtract), operator -, simply subtract two cells.
 * Multiplying: (method multiply), operator *, simply multiply two cells.
 * Dividing: (method divide), operator /, simply divide two cells.
+* Modulo: (method remainder after dividing), operator %, find remainder after dividing.
 * Power to: (method power), operator **, simply compute cell power to another cell.
 * Brackets: add brackets around the formula.
-* Aggregated functions: sum, product, minimum, maximum, average (aka mean) that operates with a set of cells.
+* Ceil: (ceiling function or round up), simply compute a ceiling function at a cell.
+* Floor: (floor function or round down), simply compute a floor function at a cell.
+* Round: (round the cell value), simply round a numerical value at a cell.
+* Absolute value: (absolute value function), simply get an absolute value of a cell.
 * Logarithm: (method logarithm), simply compute a natural logarithm of a cell.
 * Exponential: (method exponential), simply compute an exponential value of a cell.
+* Aggregated functions: sum, product, minimum, maximum, average (aka mean), standard deviation, median that operates with a set of cells.

 The main purpose of the cell is to keep the value (the numerical result of the computation) and the word (how is an operation or constant represented